Skip to content

 chmod +x nothing-browser-headless

-# Your project structure should look like:
+# Your project structure:

 # your-project/